 - In a Dutch oven, cook the bacon until crispy, then remove.
-Leave the drippings (bacon fat) in the pan.
+(Chop for later.)

-- Heat the pan to medium-high and add the onions and garlic to the drippings, cooking until soft.
+- Add the onions and garlic to the drippings, cooking until soft.
 This should take 4-6 minutes, depending on your stovetop.

 - Pour in the Bloody Mary Mix, barbecue sauce, honey, Sriracha sauce, mustard and Worcestershire sauce, stirring and bringing to a boil.